 The first is an account from the CDC’s Faces Of Malaria project, which tells about the experiences of Americans who have contracted malaria.

 The first of these accounts is that of Joe and Julia Donzelli, a father and daughter who contracted malaria during their vacation in the Dominican Republic.
 Two weeks after their vacation, both Joe and his daughter developed fever and body aches: “he felt like someone was hitting his body with a sledge hammer, and she suffered with severe back pain and chills.”

-Eventually, their story ended well, but if this is what a case of malaria that receives timely, first-world medical attention looks like, it’s scary to imagine what untreated cases of malaria feel like.
-Realizing that the average Jewish family can prevent hundreds of such cases without much effort is, to me, a haunting thought.
+Eventually, their story ended well, but if this is what cases of malaria that receive timely, first-world medical attention look like, it’s heartbreaking to imagine the countless untreated cases of malaria people have to deal with every day around the world.
+Realizing that the average Jewish family can prevent hundreds of people from getting this dangerous illness without much effort is, to me, a haunting thought.

 In case you would like a more direct visual representation of what being a concerned parent to a young child with malaria looks like, you can take a look at the relieved parents of an adorable girl named Precious at the 4:45 minute mark of this clip.

 The love you see on these parents’ faces is yet another example of what one uncomplicated, treated case of malaria looks like.
-(On a personal note, I'll admit that having a girl at a similar age, whose favorite dress looks just like the one Precious is wearing, makes this particular case resonate even more with me.)
-Understanding that most of us can prevent, every year, hundreds of parents just like these from having the worst week of their lives is a thought that is as disturbing as it is inspiring.
+(On a personal note, I'll admit that having a girl at a similar age, whose favorite dress looks just like the one Precious is wearing, makes this particular mild case resonate even more with me.)
+Understanding that most of us could prevent, every year, hundreds of parents just like these from having a terrible time worrying about their children's health is a thought that is as disturbing as it is inspiring.

 The last link I will share here comes with a warning and is not for everyone.
 This short clip contains some horrible images and stories that show what it’s like to be a doctor treating children with critical cases of malaria at an emergency ward in Sierra Leone.